- Home

 After the loss of a pet, many wonder, “Do cats grieve when another cat dies?”
 The loss of a pet is very hard for us, and it seems it can be for our cats too.

-Sometimes we get so caught up in our grief over the loss of a pet that it can be easy to forget how much the other pets can be hurting, too.
+Sometimes we get so caught up in our own grief over the loss of a pet that it can be easy to forget how much the other pets in the house can be hurting, too.

 Do Cats Grieve When Another Cat Dies?